10up/wpacceptance/docs/index.md

 * __wpassure init__ [--path] - Initialize a new test suite.
 	* `--path` - Optional path to init direftory.

+## Speed of Testing

+Unfortunately, good test suites can take awhile to run.
+WP Assure has to do a lot of work in order to setup an environment for testing.
+Here are some tips for getting your test suite to run faster:

+* Keep your snapshots as small as possible.
+If your snapshot database is 1GB that means WP Assure will have to execute a massive SQL file.
+* Utilize environment caching on your local machine.
+When you run WP Assure, use the `--cache_environment` flag.
+This will force WP Assure to reuse the same environment as long as the suite configuration hasn't changed.
+* In your suite configuration, exclude unnecessary files and directories such as `node_modules` and `vendor`.
+* Don't require a clean database for each test.
+Set `disable_clean_db` to false in your suite configuration.

 ## Continuous Integration